In-App Notifications vs. Push Notifications: Can You Tell the Difference?

 2. Contextual updates

-If you ask me, I would say that providing a user with context is equally possible in the in-app messaging vs. push notifications clash.
+If you ask me, I would say that providing a client with context is equally possible in the in-app messaging vs. push notifications clash.
 The question is which one would be best suited for this task?
 From my perspective, the former IS our candidate.

-3. Product updates
+3. Product updates or feature announcements

 When your product or service has just undergone a little facelift, you have to scream about it from the rooftops.
 An excellent way to do just that is, of course, announcing that strictly in your app.
 However, I am not shrugging off push notifications: they could be an asset as well (but maybe a not-so-obvious one).